OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

     <div class="info" markdown="1">

     To use private gateways to connect to your external databases, enter `secure-gateway` in the Server/Host field and the secure gateway port value in the Port field.
+To connect to SAP BAPI through secure-gateway, and considering the following SAP route string `/H/<IP>/S/<port>`, follow these steps:

+    1. Run the Cloud Connector with the following command: `./outsystemscc --header "token: <token>" <tenant> R:8081:<IP>` .
+This directed traffic from secure-gateway:8081 to `<IP>:<port>`.
+    1. Enter `/H/secure-gateway/S/<port>/H` in the SAP route string to connect to SAP BAPI through the secure gateway.

     </div>